Grand Crossing church says they paid more than $50K for food truck they never received

 "We do not even have the keys.
 He has everything," Hannah said.

-According to court documents, The New Life Covenant Southeast Church filed a claim in Cook County again Rolling Restaurants.
+According to court documents, The New Life Covenant Southeast Church filed a claim in Cook County against Rolling Restaurants.

 The owner of the company never showed up to court, and the judge ruled in favor of the church.